Tired and hungry, late in the day, impelled

 I mask up and wash my hands of it throughout the day.

-Stop being blind and deaf to the gift of each breath.
+Stop resenting the gift of each breath.

-And simply be.
+Instead, simply be.

-I want to say to them and myself:
+I want to say:

 this moment of weeping and sharing

-and breath and pulse and light
+and breath and pulse and light.

 Shout for joy in it.

-Be thankful for tears that can flow over grateful lips.
+Be thankful for tears that can flow over grateful lips

 in the now and now and now.